psyraxaus/Prosim2GSX/Prosim2GSX/UI/EFB/Themes/README.md

 Handles font-related operations:
 - Converting font family strings to FontFamily objects with appropriate fallbacks

-### ThemeColorConverter

-Maintains backward compatibility by forwarding calls to the appropriate utility classes.
-This ensures existing code continues to work without changes.

 ## Backward Compatibility

-The original `ThemeColorConverter` class has been preserved but refactored to forward all calls to the new utility classes.
-This ensures that existing code that uses `ThemeColorConverter` will continue to work without changes.
+The original `ThemeColorConverter` class has been removed as part of the deprecation plan.
+All code has been updated to use the new utility classes directly.

 ## Migration Path